robbibt/nidem_visualisations/README.md

 ### Limitations

-NIDEM covers the exposed intertidal zone which excludes intertidal vegetation communities such as mangroves.
+NIDEM covers the exposed intertidal zone which includes sandy beaches and shores, tidal flats and rocky shores and reefs.
+The model excludes intertidal vegetation communities such as mangroves.

 Areas with comparatively steep coastlines and small tidal ranges are poorly captured in the 25 m spatial resolution input Landsat data and resulting NIDEM model.
 This includes much of the south eastern and southern Australian coast (e.g. New South Wales, Victoria, Tasmania).